mmborres/fluffily/README.md

 First and Foremost, why a Dating App for Dogs?
 ------------

 Because a Hotdogs Database might sound trivial at this point.
 Or, not?
 Point is, I was pushing myself harder to make something complicated in a week.
 LOL.
+Take note this is also my first ever Ruby on Rails project.

 Anyway, for someone who has not used dating apps ever, this project is a really cute attempt.
 Again, LOL.
 But yeah, who has done a full-functioning dating app in one week?
 Me!
 And, it's for dogs. =)